asad-ac/creator-verse/README.md

 ## Notes

 That was a lot of fun!
 I enjoyed creating the app and made adding or editing social media links dynamically render.
 Feels good that it can add some value for an user.
-I think it would've been smarter if I did modals for the update and add pages instead.
+It would've been smarter if I did modals for the update and add forms instead.
 I think thats better for the user, I just immediately thought it should be on a different page.

 ## License